DocAdam/adamthepugh/site/docs/projects/vinyl-junction.md

 - organize large amounts of varied inventory
 - refine focus based on real-world feedback
 - maintain consistency without making everything generic

+It also shows comfort with the less glamorous side of sustained work: upkeep, iteration, packaging, quality control, and process consistency.

 ## Why it still fits the larger story